Silver Lake Institute

-Silver Lake Institute Historic District is a national historic district located at Silver Lake in Wyoming County, New York.
-The district consists of 13 acre and is historically significant because of its association with the Silver Lake Institute, a Methodist-affiliated camp facility established in 1873.
+Silver Lake Institute is a community in Wyoming County, New York, situated on Silver Lake, south of the village of Perry in the Town of Castile.
+The community was founded as a Methodist-affiliated camp facility in 1873.

+The core of the community was listed as a historic district listed on the National Register of Historic Places (NRHP).
+The district consists of 13 acre.
 The properties reflect the evolution of the institute from a Methodist Revivalist summer camp in the 1870s and 1880s to a cultural, educational, and religious summer institute in the Chautauqua tradition during the 1880s and 1890s, and finally to a secular summer cottage community in the early 20th century.
 The focal point of the community is the 2.03 acre Burt Park and the district includes 72 additional properties including 70 cottages.

-It was listed on the National Register of Historic Places in 1985.

 The Silver Lake Institute (SLI) was officially re-confirmed in the court action of making SLI an independent organization separate from the Methodist Church.
 This charter change was re-stated in NYS Supreme Court, Warsaw, NY, on Feb.
 2, 2016.

+Geography

+Silver Lake is located at (42.701729, -78.021951).
+Its elevation is 1375 ft.
+The lake is one of few in the United States that has its inlet and outlet at the same end.

+Today

+Silver Lake has yet to revive the popularity it once had, but it remains a favorite among those in the area.
+The Perry Public Beach has been recently renovated and hosts Shake on the Lake, a Shakespeare company founded in Silver Lake in 2012.
+The Pioneer Log Cabin and Museum Is a historic building housing artifacts, and a former schoolhouse is on the grounds, moved from the village of Perry.
+An annual Pioneer Picnic has been held on the grounds since 1874, occurring on the first Sunday in August.
+A portion of an Indian Council Tree was relocated at the museum in 1882 from Pavilion, Genesee County, for preservation.